-In July 2005, Deep Impact punched a hole in the comet Tempel-I. The ejecta contained more dust and less ice than expected.
+In July 2005, Deep Impact punched a hole in the comet Tempel-1.
+The ejecta contained more dust and less ice than expected.
 In fact, so much dust was kicked up that it was never possible to get a good image of the crater to determine its size.
 Outgassing continued for at least 13 days after impact.

-Comet Tempel 1 67 seconds after it collided with Deep Impact, taken by the highresolution camera on the flyby spacecraft.
-In August, the Rosetta spacecraft arrived at Comet 67P/ Churyumov-Gerasimenko and took this image of the nucleus.
-The nucleus turned out to be double.
+Comet Tempel 1 67 seconds after it collided with Deep Impact, taken by the high-resolution camera on the flyby spacecraft.
+Page 51 The European Space Agency sent the Rosetta spacecraft to Comet 67P/Churyumov-Gerasimenko.
+It arrived in August 2014, where it went into orbit around the nucleus.